pygsuite/pygsuite/docs/ref_examples/slides.md

 Let's define a function to scale each player appropriately and add them to the slide that uses those constants.

-Given a slide, we can simply call 'add_image' with the URL and properties for where we want to insert it.
+Given a slide, we can simply call the 'add_image' method with the URL and properties for where we want to insert it.

 When adding an image, the default x, y positioning is for the top left of the image.